cellravel/.github/profile/README.md

 ## 👤 Our Team

-Currently, CellRavel is managed by [ArashBioinfo](https://github.com/arashbioinfo), who is also our primary developer.
+Currently, CellRavel is managed by [ArashBioinfo](https://github.com/arashbioinfo) with the help of [MEFarhadieh](https://github.com/MEFarhadieh).
 As we grow, we aim to expand our team and bring more experts on board.

 ## 🌐 Join the Conversation